DNS_Probe_Finished_NXDomain [5 Ways to Fix in 5 Minutes]

 Network Connections

-2. Then, right click on your Active Network (your Active Internet Connection that you are currently using) and then choose the Properties option.
+2. Then, right-click on your Active Network (your Active Internet Connection that you currently use) and choose the Properties option.

 See also: Fix DNS_Probe_Finished_No_Internet in Chrome